beji02/College-projects-2021-2022/README.md

 - learned how important encapsulation is
 - learned how C++ OOP works
 - learned important concepts such as Observer pattern and Model–view–controller pattern
-- learned how to create GUI using QtCreator
+- learned how to create GUI using Qt framework